-Growing a small business is tough.
+Growing your business can be tough.
 With so many other merchants in your area offering similar products and services, attracting and retaining customers can be quite the challenge.
-In many cases, your loyalty and incentive programs are the only opportunities you have to set your business apart from the rest.
+In many cases, your loyalty and incentive programs are the main opportunities you have to set your business apart from the rest.
+Among the most impactful are gift card programs.

 - How to run a gift card program